Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/adobe-campaign-standard-api-reference.md

 ## setLinkageFields

 This API sets the Campaign linkage fields \(CRM IDs\) in the Mobile SDK that are used to download personalized messages from Campaign.
 The set linkage fields are stored as a base64-encoded JSON string in memory, and they are sent in a custom HTTP header `X-InApp-Auth` in all future Campaign rules download requests until `resetLinkageFields` is invoked.
-These in-memory variables are lost when an application crash event occurs, after a graceful termination of the application, or when the privacy status is updated to `OPT_OUT`.
-For more information, see [Preparing and sending an In-App message](https://helpx.adobe.com/campaign/standard/channels/using/preparing-and-sending-an-in-app-message.html).
+These in-memory variables are lost in the following scenarios:

+- When an application crash event occurs, after a graceful termination of the application.
+- When the privacy status is updated to `OPT_OUT`.

+For more information, see [Extending the subscriptions to an application resource](https://docs.adobe.com/content/help/en/campaign-standard/using/developing/use-cases--extending-resources/extending-the-subscriptions-to-an-application-resource.html).

 {% tabs %}
 {% tab title="Android" %}